Last Updated on

 Before we move onto the traits and characteristics of a Yorkipoo, it’s important to understand the different types as the type of Yorkipo determines its coat, colors, and even personality.
 Here’s a quick rundown:

 - F1 Yorkipoo: 50% Yorkshire Terrier and 50% Miniature Poodle.

 - F1b Yorkipoo: There are two variations for this type of Yorkipoo.
 The first is 25% Poodle and 75% Yorkshire Terrier, which results when you breed an F1 Yorkipoo with a Yorkshire.
 The second is 25% Yorkshire Terrier and 75% Poodle, and results when you breed an F1 Yorkipoo with a Miniature Poodle.

 - F2 Yorkipoo: Breds with two F1 Yorkipoos, resulting in a dog that is 50% Yorkshire Terrier and 50% Miniature Poodle.
-This type is less likely to shed and is better suited for people with allergies.
+This type is less likely to shed and can be better suited for people with allergies.
 However, if you’re allergic to a dog’s saliva or urine (which is very common) the level of shedding will make no difference to your allergies.

 - F3 Yorkipoo: Bred with two F2 Yorkipoos.
 Even less likely to shed.

 Yorkipoos come in different coat types, and depend on the parents.
 However, the most common coat for a Yorkipoo is a semi-curly coat.
 This coat type comes from the Miniature Poodle parent and is soft, dense, and curly.
 The curly coat requires regular grooming to maintain its appearance and prevent tangles.